 - Synthesize Knowledge

 Once your Advisory Committee reaches an outcome, they will invite you to re-enter the room and will communicate the RA outcome.
-There are three potential outcomes: pass, recommend re-taking the RA, and recommend not continuing in the program.
+There are four potential outcomes: pass, revise and resubmit, recommend re-taking the RA, and recommend not continuing in the program.
 It is expected that any discussion regarding leaving the program or re-taking the RA will involve extensive discussion based on your capabilities and goals.

 All completed forms must be submitted to the Graduate Coordinator for documentation by the last day of the term in which the RA was taken.